 Depending on an individual’s oral hygiene and health habits, implant-supported dentures have an average lifespan of about 10 to 15 years — sometimes even longer, lasting up to 20 years.
 To maximize the longevity of an implant denture, proper maintenance is essential; this includes regular brushing and flossing, routine checkups with a dentist, or some other form of preventive dental care.
 Additionally, individuals wearing an implant denture should clean it regularly and inspect it for any signs of wear and tear or breakages to prevent severe long-term damage.
 With diligent oral health routines and medical attention as needed, implant-supported dentures users will continue enjoying their smiles for many generations.

 Implant dentures and implant-supported dentures have a very long life expectancy.
 Handling good oral hygiene habits with care can last 10 to 15 years or even longer.
 It is essential to consult with a dental professional when considering a denture since it largely depends on your lifestyle, dental health, and the materials used to make them.
 Making sure to take excellent care of your teeth can go a long way in maintaining the longevity of your implant-supported denture.
-At The Smile Clinics, we offer expert advice and solutions for all your cosmetic needs, whether you are looking for an implant-supported denture or any other oral cosmetic procedure.
+At The Smile Clinics near you in Placerville and Yuba City, we offer expert advice and solutions for all your cosmetic needs, whether you are looking for an implant-supported denture or any other oral cosmetic procedure.
 Contact us today!